psychemedia/island-storynotes/piedPiperNewtown/newtown_additional.md

 The river Weser, deep and wide,
 Washes its wall on the southern side ;
 A pleasanter spot you never spied ;

-But, wlien begins my ditty,
+But, when begins my ditty,
 Almost five hundred years ago,
 To see the townsfolk suffer so
 From vermin, was a pity.